berntf/otwo/ServerInstallTestnet.md

 sudo apt-get install vim iptables git
 ```

 9. Configure your editing preferences.
-Assuming you will continu using vi(m), create a vimrc file (see 'External reference i' for a vi/vim quick reference card):
+Assuming you will continu using vi/vim, create a vimrc file (see 'External reference i' for a vi/vim quick reference card):
 ```
 cd
 vi .vimrc